-However, to define a number of years, months, or days between dates, you still need to use regular OpenRules expressions (Java snippets).
-For convenience, we added a new Java class "Dates" to "com.openrules.tools".
-It includes static methods to calculate a number of years, months, and days between two dates, e.g. you may write the following code inside a condition cell of your decision table:
+When you need to apply arithmetic operations with date variables such as calculating a number of years, months, or days between dates, you still need to use OpenRules Java snippets.
+For these purposes you may use static methods of the class "Dates" included in the standard OpenRules library "com.openrule.tools".
+For example, you may use the following Java snippet inside a condition cell of your decision table:

-$$:= Dates.years(\$D\{Date1\},\$D\{Date2\}) >= 2$$
+$:= Dates.years(\$D\{Date1\},\$D\{Date2\}) >= 2$

 It checks that a number of years passed between the variables "Date1" and "Date2" is at least 2 years.
-Or you may calculate the age of the person from its birthday as follows:
+You may calculate the age of the person from its birthday as follows: